glng7121/list-app-wp/README.md

-This is the repository for my side project, a shopping list app for Windows Phones.
-It currently features N-nested categories, item addition/deletion, and an intuitive UI.
-I aim to finish this project in December 2017.
+Discontinued shopping list app for Windows Phones.
+It currently features N-nested categories, item addition/deletion, and an intuitive UI, *but* its implementation is horrible because I wrote it before realizing that data binding existed.
+Also, I finally (and inevitably) switched to Android, haha...

-Still in heavy development, with lots of work to do!
+Will write an Android version and post the link here when I get the chance!